netgfx/SwiftBoilerplateTemplate/README.md

 # SwiftBoilerplateTemplate
-A Swift (no-storyboard) boilerplate template project, using URLNavigation and Hero for cool transitions
+A Swift (no-storyboard) boilerplate template project, using URLNavigator and Hero for cool transitions

 ### Install